lbryio/lbry-android/DOCKER.md

 # Introduction
-The purpose of this guide is to help whomever is interested in running the LBRY Android application from scratch on their device, but they're main computing platform is not Linux but macOS.
+The purpose of this guide is to help whoever is interested in running the LBRY Android application from scratch on their device, but their main computing platform is not Linux but macOS.

 ## Estimated build time
 25 - 40 minutes (depending on Internet connection speeds)